holocronweaver/OgreVox/README.md

 Usage Instructions
 -------------------
 1. Install Ogre 1.9 and PolyVox 0.3.
-The Accidental Noise library is included with Ogrevox.
+The Accidental Noise library is included with OgreVox.
 2. Modify CMakeLists.txt and configuration files in dist/bin for your project and system.
-3. Navigate into the folder storing your project and BareOgre.
-4. Use `cmake .` to produce the appropriate compilation or project files for your system.
+3. Use `cmake .` in the root project folder to produce the appropriate compilation or project files for your system.
 5. Compile the code using the files produced by CMake.
 6. Either run the exectable or the Python script `run.py` in dist/bin to start the program.